-- Bird monitoring – including monitoring methodologies (supplemented by a reference guide)
+Bird monitoring – including monitoring methodologies (supplemented by a reference guide); and

 The plan will play an important part in the wider restoration projects along the Hibiscus Coast.
 It builds on the Forest and Bird Pest Free Peninsula initiative at Whangaparaoa, and the overall North-West Wildlink, by creating more safe, connected and healthy habitats for native wildlife across Auckland.

 To inform the Plan development, we gained a detailed understanding of the current ecological and social context of the area by:

 Recognising from the outset that the Plan was intended for use by the community, so the first step was to meet with various local groups with an interest in the estuary;

 Listening to the community groups to understand what is most important to local residents, and what aspirations they have for the estuary;